Hendon Publishing - Article Archive Details

 After each scenario, the instructor should ask the trainee to recount what happened.
 After the response, the scenario can be replayed and the sidearm’s muzzle is tracked by a crosshair on the screen.
 The lack of a crosshair shows the gun to have remained holstered.

 When drawn, the gun’s muzzle direction appears on the screen and may show a “low ready” position or it may show the muzzle directly on target.
 Each shot fired displays on the screen as a green miss, a yellow non-lethal hit, a red lethal hit, or a purple hit on an innocent subject.
-The Training

 Law enforcement officers become enveloped in the FATS training.
 The realism brings out true reactions in the trainee.
 Escalation of voice in both pitch and volume provides evidence that the training is being taken seriously.
 Officers will sweat and experience elevated heart rates.
 The scenarios impart stress when the actors refuse to comply and continue to shout back.